 car insurance policies automatically cover a learner driver who is being taught by a parent, if that parent is a nominated driver on the insurance policy.
-If you only have a compulsory green slip, you might want to consider upgrading to third party property or comprehensive insurance.
+If you only have a compulsory green slip, you might want to consider to third party fire and theft or comprehensive insurance.

 Get a safety checkMake sure your vehicle is ready for your teenager to drive.
 If a car service is overdue, or the tyre tread a little dubious, fix those things first.
 A learner driver doesn’t need squeaky brakes or an un-tuned engine to add to their stress.
 A car that is in peak shape will make the driving experience easier for them and, of course, safer.

 Take a road rules refresherAfter 20-plus years of driving, we don’t think too much about the practice of driving and the road rules as they’ve become ingrained.
 But now that you’re in the teacher’s seat, it’s a good idea to brush up.
 Read through your teenager’s Road Users Handbook (available to download in various languages from the Roads and Maritime Services (RMS) website and take some of the practice test questions, also available on the RMS website.

 You might find you’ve developed a few bad habits of your own.
 If your parallel reverse park takes five minutes and a chunk of metal from the car in front, you might want to consider a quick professional lesson yourself before teaching your child.

 Manual or automatic?Whether your teenager learns to drive in a car with a manual or automatic transmission obviously depends on which of these you own.
 But if you have both, keep in mind that if they test for their P1 licence in an automatic, they cannot then drive a manual until they get a P2 licence 12 months later (except if they are driving with an unrestricted driver in the passenger seat).
 If you do decide to teach your child to drive a manual car, one dad advised me to keep the window down so they can hear the engine revs as they’re learning.